Blog

 Ready to explore the RB-Y1?
 View the full RB-Y1 listing on Robozaps or browse all humanoid robots.

-Last updated: February 10, 2026.
-Specs sourced from Rainbow Robotics official Korean documentation and CES 2026 demonstrations, verified against industry analysis and competitor data.
+Last updated: February 2026.
+Some specifications are based on limited public documentation and CES 2026 demonstrations.
+Contact Rainbow Robotics directly for official specifications.
 Robozaps is a humanoid robot marketplace — we maintain hands-on product databases and may earn referral fees from qualifying purchases.